In this guide we’ll take a look at the best garden furniture to leave outside.

 More Detailed Garden Furniture Reviews

-The Algarve rattan wicker set is an amazing five-piece set that’ll see you sitting pretty for years.
+The Algarve rattan wicker set is the best garden furniture to leave outside if you want a five-piece set that’ll see you sitting pretty for years!

 It’s made from PE rattan plastic which is waterproof and easily washed down should there be a ‘bird-poop’ incident.
 I don’t think you can beat plastic rattan – it’s the best garden furniture material in my opinion.